 The Virtual Disk Snapshot premium feature enables offline backups of production data without disrupting access to that data.
-Snapshot creation requires that the application or file system be quiesced only briefly.
+Snapshot creation requires that the application or file system be paused only briefly.
 After the snapshot is created, access to the original data is again available for business processing, and the point-in-time image of the data is ready for backup.

 The Dell Modular Disk Storage Manager software allows snapshots to be mapped to a separate backup server.
 This capability is designed to reduce the performance impact to the application server by placing the burden of the backup processing on an alternate server.
+5 time.
+In contrast, the ability to create multiple snapshots in a single day allows access to the most recent data possible for recovery, helping to minimize recovery time.